public-accountability/oligrapher/README.md

   - ```status:```  default is ```normal```, can also be ```highlighted``` or ```faded```
   - ```arrow:``` whether the edge has an arrow indicating a direction (default is ```false```)
   - ```dash:``` the kind of dash displayed in edge's line (default is ```null```, a solid line)
+  - ```cx:``` x-coordinate of the control point for the edge's quadratic [Bezier curve](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#Bezier_Curves), *relative to the midpoint of the straight line between the two nodes* (if not specified, this is computed to display a slight curve)
+  - ```cy:``` y-coordinate of the control point for the edge's quadratic [Bezier curve](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#Bezier_Curves), *relative to the midpoint of the straight line between the two nodes* (if not specified, this is computed to display a slight curve)fa